OctopusDeploy/blog/blog/2021-07/deploying-ruby/index.md

 ![](octopus-nginx-port.png)

 ##### Locations
-There are two locations that we need to define for our application.
+There are two locations to define for our application.
 Both locations have some directives that will also be applied.
 Click **ADD LOCATION** to get started.

 ###### Location /
 The first location is `/` and will need two directives.